Draft Local Plan - Preferred Options

 The Local Plan Viability Appraisal (October 2018), which will looked at whether our policies are setting any requirements that would prevent new development from being delivered will be available shortly (likely to be the end of August.
 We will notify consultees when it is published).

 The Landscape Assessment (Late 2018), which categorised landscapes into particular types, describes their features, overall character and sets out how sensitive they may be to new development will be available in the Autumn.
 This is an update to and exisiting Landscape Character Appraisal dating back to 2003.

 What Happens Next?

-We are planning to produce what's known as the 'publication version' of the Local Plan in February 2019.
+We are planning to produce what's known as the 'publication version' of the Local Plan in April 2019.
 This will be the Authority's final draft plan, and it will be subject to consultation.
-Comments collected during this consulation will then submitted, alongside the draft plan tot eh Government for indpedpent examination.
-We expect the public examination of the draft will happen in around July 2019, followed by final adoption in February 2020.
+Comments collected during this consultation will then submitted, alongside the draft plan to the Government for independent examination.
+We expect the public examination of the draft will happen in around July 2019, followed by final adoption in March 2020.

 This is the fourth time we have asked for views on what should be in the new Local Plan.
 The text below details and links to previous rounds of consultation.
 Details of previous stages can be found using the following links: